groupdocs-viewer/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-cad-drawings/how-to-convert-and-view-igs-files.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-## Introduction

 IGS is a 2D/3D vector format file based on the Initial Graphics Exchange Specification (IGES).
 It consists of text instructions and all lines are fixed 80 bytes length with 72 bytes of data.

 It can be opened with desktop applications like e.g. Autodesk AutoCAD.

 In case you need to view an IGS file in a browser or in a standard image or PDF viewer application, you can convert it to HTML, JPEG, PNG  PDF format with GroupDocs.Viewer for .NET.

 ## How to convert IGS files